All Products

 • A connection-oriented protocol that requires a logical connection to be established before data can be transmitted.

-• Data is transmitted at a high rate.
+• Data is transmitted at a fast rate.

-• Suitable for scenarios that prioritize reliability and data accuracy over transmission speed., such as file transmission, email sending and receiving, and remote logon.
+• Suitable for scenarios that prioritize reliability and data accuracy over transmission speed.
+These scenarios include file transmission, email sending and receiving, and remote logons.

 • Web applications that do not have custom requirements.